 - changes to your payment amount or payment method

 - reinstating your driver’s licence if it was suspended for non-payment

-- negotiating the removal of a writ against your property if you’d like to sell the property
+- negotiating the removal of a writ against your property if you would like to sell the property

 Your repayment agreement is reviewed annually and revised if needed.

-Contact your recoveries officer as soon as possible if you’re:
+Contact your recoveries officer as soon as possible if you are:

 - experiencing financial hardships

 - on a limited income like AISH or social assistance

 We keep all your file information private and confidential.
-Sometimes, we’re required by law to release your information to other agencies that can include the following:
+Sometimes, the law requires the release of your personal information to other agencies including: